Survey Weighting in Python: Adjustment and Calibration Methods

-Nonresponse adjustment, poststratification, calibration, raking, and replicate weights
+Nonresponse adjustment, poststratification, calibration, raking, and trimming

 Learn how to calculate and adjust survey weights in Python using the svy library.
-Covers nonresponse adjustment, poststratification, calibration, raking, and replicate weights for variance estimation.
+Covers nonresponse adjustment, poststratification, calibration, raking, trimming, and replicate weights for variance estimation.

 Sample weighting allows analysts to generalize results from a survey sample to the target population.
 Design weights (also called base weights) are derived as the inverse of the final probability of selection.
 In large-scale surveys, these design weights are often further adjusted to correct for nonresponse, extreme values, or to align auxiliary variables with known population controls.